Randomized LU Decomposition: Randomized LU

 with probability not less than

 where $\beta>0$ and $\gamma>1$. \end{theorem}

 The proof of Theorem \ref{trm:rand_lu_err} is given in Section \ref{sec:bounds_rand_lu}.
-To show that the success probability $\xi$ in Eq. \ref{eq:rand_lu_err_prob} is sufficiently high, we present in Table \ref{table:ran_lu_err_values} several calculated values of $\xi$.
-We omitted the value of $n$ from Table \ref{table:ran_lu_err_values} since it does not affect the value of $\xi$ due to the fact that the second term in Eq. \ref{eq:rand_lu_err_prob} decays fast.
+To show that the success probability $\xi$ in Eq. \eqref{eq:rand_lu_err_prob} is sufficiently high, we present several calculated values of $\xi$ in Table \ref{table:ran_lu_err_values}.
+We omitted the value of $n$ from Table \ref{table:ran_lu_err_values} since it does not affect the value of $\xi$ due to the fact that the second term in Eq. \eqref{eq:rand_lu_err_prob} decays fast.

 In Section \ref{sec:numerical_results}, we show that in practice, Algorithm \ref{alg:randomized_lu} produces comparable results to other well-known randomized factorization methods of low rank matrices such as randomized SVD and randomized ID.